 Ekklesia is therefore ‘radical’, not in a narrow or aggressive way, but in its conviction that the Gospel subverts power and privilege, both personally and corporately.
 And it is ‘progressive’, not in subscribing to a myth of progress, but in seeing change as coming through risk-taking hopefulness, rather than through a destructive lust for security and certainty.

-In proposing a thoroughgoing post-Christendom renewal of religious-political discourse, Ekklesia is especially concerned to develop the public significance of concrete, communal practices like reconciliation, non-violence and peace-building, economic sharing, hospitality (welcome and inclusion), restorative justice, social equality, forgiveness, neighbourly freedom, the community of women and men, nurturing life as 'gift', environmental sustainability, and global solidarity with all those pushed to the margins.
+In proposing a thoroughgoing post-Christendom renewal of religious-political discourse, Ekklesia is especially concerned to develop the public significance of concrete, communal practices like reconciliation, non-violence and peace-building, economic sharing, hospitality (welcome and inclusion), restorative justice, social equality, forgiveness, neighbourly freedom, the community of women and men, extended understandings of family, nurturing life as 'gift', environmental sustainability, and global solidarity with all those pushed to the margins.

 From Ekklesia’s perspective, the resources needed to signal hope in a fearful world demand far more than has traditionally been imagined by self-styled ‘liberals’ or ‘conservatives’ in the various religious and humanist/secularist traditions.